 The Median Multiple in Singapore was 5.0, for a seriously unaffordable rating.
-However, housing affordability for new houses appears to be better (Table 10: New Houses in Singapore: Affordability).32
+However, housing affordability for new houses appears to be better (Table 10: New Houses in Singapore: Affordability).30 Moreover, the Housing and Development Board, which accounts for approximately 90 percent of housing (which after sale is privately owned) has increased production and reduced new house prices, which has led to lower prices.